arjunsavel/cortecs/paper/paper.md

 @beltz:2023;  @savel:2022; @line:2021; @wardenier:2023;  @gandhi:2023; @prinoth:2023; @maguire:2023].
 To decrease computational runtime, some codes have parallelized the problem on GPUs [e.g., @lee:2022; @line:2021 ].
-However, GPUs cannot in general hold large amounts of data their video random-access memory (VRAM) [e.g., @ito:2017]; only the cutting-edge, most expensive GPUs are equipped with VRAM in excess of 30 GB
+However, GPUs cannot in general hold large amounts of data in their video random-access memory (VRAM) [e.g., @ito:2017]; only the cutting-edge, most expensive GPUs are equipped with VRAM in excess of 30 GB
 (such as the NVIDIA A100 or H100).
 RAM and VRAM management is therefore a clear concern when producing high-resolution spectra.